DivyanshMittal-exe/MoodleSidebarPlugin/README.md

 This is a small utility plugin that puts the links of the other courses you have taken into the moodle sidebar for easy navigation.

+Along with this, it also inverts the mainbar , so that your ongoing current courses appear first.

 ### Features